 That’s all it took to take Art Basel by storm this year.

 And while everyone from disappointed art connoisseurs to casual internet trolls had an opinion on whether or not the attention was justified, no one can deny that every outlet in America, and arguably the world, covered Maurizio Cattelan’s duct-taped art, and everything that came with it.

 So what really happened?
 How did it go viral?
-You know, that sought-after attention that so many people and businesses beg their Marketing agencies to create?
+You know, that sought-after attention that so many people and businesses beg their marketing personnel to create?
 Here’s our take on the ingredients that caused the over-the-top hype around the “Comedian”.